 - Chronic, recurrent illnesses such as asthma, sickle cell disease, cancer, hemophilia, AIDS or seizures

-- Acute traumatic injuries (We are the only ACS-verified Level 1 pediatric trauma center in the San Francisco Bay Area.)
+- Acute traumatic injuries (We are an ACS-verified Level 1 pediatric trauma center)

 - Critical illnesses

 Children who require additional care can be admitted to Lucile Packard Children’s Hospital, just down the hall from our emergency department.
 Since Packard Children’s provides high level care in all pediatric specialties, there is no need to transfer the child to another hospital.